AlbertVilaCalvo/Web-Garrinada-2/README.md

 * Web Garrinada 2018
 * Web Garrivern 2019

 The website is hosted in Firebase.
+To deploy run `firebase deploy`.